colingalbraith/8-Bit-B-Ball/README.md

 # 8-Bit B-Ball

-**8-Bit B-Ball**, a nostalgic journey back to the golden era of arcade basketball games.
-Whether you're a die-hard fan of arcade sports games or just looking for a quick basketball fix, **8-Bit B-Ball** promises to deliver fast-paced action, charming pixel art, and a retro soundtrack that'll transport you straight back to the arcades of the '80s and '90s.
+**8-Bit B-Ball**is a nostalgic journey back to the golden era of arcade basketball.
+Whether you're a die-hard fan of sports games or just looking for a quick basketball fix, **8-Bit B-Ball** promises to deliver fast-paced action, charming pixel art, and a retro soundtrack that'll transport you straight back to the arcades of the '80s and '90s.

 Check out the trailer: